 Then you have Lightning Deals and other specials flash sales for regular shoppers but Amazon Prime members get early access.

 These are 30-minute periods of exclusive savings in any number of categories before the non-Prime members can get the deals.

-One really cool part of the shopping/shipping aspect of Amazon Prime is the No Rush Shipping option.
+One of the really cool parts of the shopping/shipping aspect of Amazon Prime is the No-Rush Shipping option.

 In exchange for waiting a little longer for your package, you will get free money credits to put toward digital purchases such as movie/tv rentals or purchases.